SciCompMod/GMGPolar/README.md

 ## Step 4: Configure CMake for GMGPolar

-After installing MUMPS and other dependencies, ensure that the paths to the libraries are correctly set in the CMakeLists.txt and tests/CMakeLists.txt files.
+After installing MUMPS and other dependencies, ensure that the paths to the libraries are correctly set in the CMakeLists.txt file.

 ## Final Step: Compiling the GMGPolar Solver